pmoorey/articles/stackdriver-tracing.md

 # Tracing and Metrics with OpenCensus and Google Cloud/StackDriver

 ## Overview
-*Wouldn't it be useful to be able to easily identify the bottleneck in your web application, or processes?
-Even better, to be alerted when there is a change in the baseline performance?
-Perhaps you are a Site Reliability Engineer (SRE) and need a Service Level Indicator (SLI) to determine if you are meeting your customers expectations.*
+*Wouldn't it be useful to easily identify the bottleneck in your web application, or processes?
+Even better, be alerted when there is a change in the baseline performance?
+Perhaps you are a Site Reliability Engineer (SRE) and need a Service Level Indicator (SLI) to determine if customers expectations are being met?.*

 This article will explain how you can do this, using OpenCensus and StackDriver tracing within Google Cloud.

 ## What is tracing anyway?

 A trace is a description or visualization which shows how a request flows through the various components of a system.
-It typically includes data like processing time (latency) at various stages, enabling a waterfall view of the complete processing time, similar to the view provided by developer tools within a web browser like Google Chrome.
+It typically includes data such as processing time (latency) at various stages.
+This enables a waterfall view of the processing times, similar to the view provided by developer tools within a web browser like Google Chrome.

-_Waterfall chart in Chrome developer tools is conceptually similar_
+_The waterfall chart in Chrome developer tools is conceptually similar to a trace_
 ![Google Chrome waterfall chart](https://github.com/pmoorey/articles/blob/master/img/tracing/chrome-waterfall.png)

 ## What components are involved in tracing?

-Tracing is enabled in the source code of an application.
-A popular library for tracing is OpenCensus, which originated from an internal Google product called Census.
-It integrates with various programming langauges, with support for exporting to various backends including Google StackDriver, Prometheus, SignalFx and Zipkin.
+Tracing is enabled within the source code of an application.
+A popular tracing library is OpenCensus which originated from Google's internal product called Census.
+It integrates with various programming langauges and includes support for exporting traces to various backends including Google StackDriver, Prometheus, SignalFx and Zipkin.

-_Example tracing architecture diagram_
+_Sample architecture diagram for tracing_
 ![Tracing architecture diagram](https://github.com/pmoorey/articles/blob/master/img/tracing/trace-architecture.png)

-A trace represents a single request as it flows through a system, and includes one parent 'span', and optionally one or more child spans.
+A trace represents a single request as it flows through a system, it includes one parent 'span', and optionally one or more child spans.
 A span represents one or more operations in a trace, for example a database query, HTTP request to an API, or function within the source code.

 _Example trace for a web request, which includes multiple spans for various operations_
 ![Tracing architecture diagram](https://github.com/pmoorey/articles/blob/master/img/tracing/trace-example.png)

 ## Tracing for IT automation processes

 I frequently develop software solutions to automate IT processes in the domain of computer networking.
 This led to me explore how I can gain visibility into the performance and reliability of the automation using tracing.
-Using tracing enabled alerting if a problem occurs with a particular process, such as a failure or performance change.
+Tracing enables alerting if a problem occurs with a particular process, such as a failure or performance change.

 A typical automation process may involve the several stages, for example:

-- Retrieve data from master data source
+- Retrieving data from master data source
-- Retrieve data from IT system
+- Retrieving data from IT system
-- Analyze data in both systems
+- Analyzing data in both systems
-- Perform CRUD operations in IT system (multiple iterations)
+- Performing CRUD operations in IT system (multiple iterations)
-- Generate report of changes
+- Generating report of changes

-I'll show how to enabling tracing for an IT process within a simple Python script, including sending the traces to StackDriver in Google Cloud Platform (GCP) and creating metrics.
+I'll show how to enabling tracing for an IT process within a simple Python script, including sending traces to StackDriver in Google Cloud Platform (GCP) and creating metrics.

 ### Prerequisites
-The following items are required:
+The following items are required to implement the solution:
 - Google Cloud project, with service account (Cloud Trace Agent IAM role assigned)
 - Python libaries for OpenCensus, including exporter for StackDriver
 - Source code (the process to enable tracing for)